autocrypt/protected-headers/draft-protected-headers.in.md

 Many mail user agents maintain an index of message metadata (including header data), which is used to rapidly construct mailbox overviews and search result listings.
 If the process which generates this index does not have access to the encrypted payload of a message, or does not implement Protected Headers, then the index will only contain the obscured versions Exposed Headers, in particular an obscured Subject of `...`.

-For sensitive message content, especially in a hosted MUA-as-a-service situation ("webmail") where the metadata index is maintained and stored by a third party, this may be considered a feature as the subject is protected from the provider.
+For sensitive message content, especially in a hosted MUA-as-a-service situation ("webmail") where the metadata index is maintained and stored by a third party, this may be considered a feature as the subject is protected from the third-party.
 However, for more routine communications, this harms usability and goes against user expectations.

 Two simple workarounds exist for this use case: